ankitmishra2650/student-result-management-system/README.md

-# student-result-management-system
+# Student Result Management System

-A python based system to manage student results and calculate grades
+A simple Python-based application to manage student academic results.

+## Features
+- Enter student details and marks
+- Calculate total, percentage, and grade
+- Store results in a text file
+- Console-based and beginner-friendly

+## Technologies Used
+- Python

+## How to Run
+1. Clone the repository
+2. Run the file using: